How does California wage, overtime and meal-break law work in 2026?

 Five things to get right before your first California hire:

 For most early-stage US employers, the cleanest move is one national handbook that defaults to the strictest state for any benefit, plus a California addendum covering all the points above.
+California’s AB 5 worker-classification rules and paid family and sick leave obligations each add their own layers on top of wage-and-hour.

 The addendum is long because California’s surface area is large.
 A two-page summary is enough for day-to-day.
 Teamed’s handbook template ships with the addendum pre-built and updates the minimum wage on 1 January and the local rates on 1 July automatically.

-Teamed becomes your legal employer of record in California for a flat $599 per employee per month.
+Teamed becomes your legal employer of record in California for a flat from $599 per employee per month.

 You hire the person.
-We classify them against the $68,640 floor and the duties test.
+We classify them against the $70,304 floor and the duties test.
 We run payroll with all four overtime triggers live, schedule the breaks, issue a compliant paystub every pay period, and keep the "reasonable steps" paper trail that caps PAGA penalties at 15%.

 Zero FX mark-up.
 Statutory employer cost passes through itemised on every invoice.